SimpliSafe Security Camera Options and Pricing

 A Snapshot of SimpliSafe

 The SimpliSafe story is always a fun one to tell.
-The company was founded in 2006 by Harvard business students who were looking for a solution to prevent break-ins around They quickly realized no security system offered true DIY installation and no contracts.
+The company was founded in 2006 by Harvard business students who were looking for a solution to prevent break-ins.
+They quickly realized no security system offered true DIY installation and no contracts.
 So they got to tinkering, and they soon created SimpliSafe.
 Ever since its inception, SimpliSafe has been a go-to alarm system for dorm-dwellers and renters.
-And from what I’ve seen, the brand fills a hole in the market for no-nonsense home security.
+And from what we’ve seen, the brand fills a hole in the market for no-nonsense home security.

-Final Thoughts on SimpliSafe’s Camera
+Final Thoughts on SimpliSafe’s Cameras

 SimpliSafe Cameras FAQs

-Does SimpliSafe have an outdoor camera?
+• Does SimpliSafe have an outdoor camera?

 Yes.
-The SimpliSafe Outdoor Camera costs $169.99, and it’s weatherproof, has a 1080p HD resolution, and a wide, 140-degrees viewing angle.
+The SimpliSafe Outdoor Camera costs $199.99, and it’s weatherproof, has a 1080p HD resolution, and a wide, 140-degrees viewing angle.

-Does it require a subscription?
+• Do SimpliSafe’s cameras require a subscription?

 No, once you purchase the product, you can self-monitor for free.

-Is cloud storage available?
+• Is cloud storage available?

-Is the resolution any good?
+• Is the resolution of SimpliSafe’s cameras any good?

-Is there a warranty on the camera?
+• Is there a warranty on SimpliSafe’s cameras?

 Citations